lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_cnn.rst

 The plots above show the training and validation accuracy/loss over 15 epochs.

 **Thought Challenge**: What do you notice about the training and validation accuracy and loss?
 What does this tell you about the model's learning performance (i.e. overfitting, underfitting, healthy learning)?
-Write down your answer before checking our interpretation below.

-.. toggle:: Click to show

-    **Accuracy (Left Plot)**
-     - Training accuracy starts around 47% and gradually improves to about 50% by the end of training
-     - Validation accuracy shows higher volatility - it remains above training accuracy for most epochs (reaching ~58% at epoch 11), but drops dramatically in the final epoch to ~37%
-     - The gap between training and validation accuracy varies significantly throughout training

-    **Loss (Right Plot)**
-     - Training loss fluctuates but generally decreases over time from ~1.03 to ~0.97
-     - Validation loss is generally lower than training loss through most epochs, showing some instability
-     - There's a concerning spike in validation loss at the final epoch, jumping to ~1.07

-    **Interpretation**: The model shows signs of both underfitting and instability.
-The relatively low accuracy suggests the model struggles to learn effective patterns from the data.
-The final drop in validation accuracy paired with the spike in validation loss indicates potential overfitting or training instability in later epochs.
-The erratic validation metrics suggest the model may be sensitive to the specific examples in each validation batch.

 Step 7: Evaluate the Model on the Test Set